EnrightLab/Courses-and-Practicals/Cambridge_BBS/Functional_Analysis/README.md

 The miR-210 microRNA has the following sequence:
 ```
-AGCCCCUGCCCACCGCACACUG
+AGCCCCAGCCCACCGCACACUG
 ```

-its complementary seed match would be expected to be: ```CGGGGAC```
+its reverse complementary seed match would be expected to be: ```CTGGGC```

 A binding site would hence look something like:
 ```
-AGCCCCUGCCCACCGCACACUG
+AGCCCCAGCCCACCGCACACUG
  |||||||
-NCGGGGACNNNNNNNNNNNNNN
+NCGGGGTCNNNNNNNNNNNNNN
 ```

-We should see enrichments of ```CGGGGAC``` motifs if the microRNA has caused a significant effect on mRNA expression.
+We should see enrichments of ```CTGGGGC``` motifs if the microRNA has caused a significant effect on mRNA expression.

 ## Gene Ontology Analysis